“Which is better, Shopify or WordPress?”- this question confuses everyone. Many of them find Shopify a better choice than WordPress and vice versa.

 Shopify mainly offers three types of pricing plans to the users –

-Its Basic Plan offers you a number of features including a standalone storefront, product adding options, 2 staff/employee accounts, Multi-channel and multi-currency selling, Abandoned Cart Recovery option, Analytics, and reports, Fraud analytics, International commerce option, and so on.
+Its Basic Plan offers you a number of features, including a standalone storefront, product-adding options, 2 staff/employee accounts, Multi-channel and multi-currency selling, Abandoned Cart Recovery option, Analytics, and reports, Fraud analytics, International commerce option, and so on.

 In contrast, its Shopify plan lets you add 5 staff accounts and eCommerce automation with all the Basic features, whereas its Advanced plan allows you to add 15 staff accounts to your store.
+If you want to save on your purchase of its subscription, then check these exclusive Shopify discount codes.

 It also has two more plans – Shopify Starter and Shopify Plus.